![]() |

 Workshop for the Study of Conservative Movements and Conservatism |

 The Workshop for the Study of Conservative Movements and Conservatism is an interdisciplinary group for discussion of topics related to all aspects of conservative movements.
 Topics include libertarianism, tax revolts, religious conservatism and politics, think tanks, conservative women's movements, conservatism and science, and political formation over the life course.
+This workshop is currently in hiatus.
 Please email Amy Binder with any questions.

 Robert Horwitz has a new book examining the rise of anti-establishment conservatism in the United States.
 The book is titled America's Right: Anti-Establishment Conservatism from Goldwater to the Tea Party (Polity Press, 2013) and it is available now.